Help restore Iowa’s natural beauty while learning about ecology, land management and wildlife.

 This internship is physically demanding.
 Interns will work on varied terrain and outdoors in all kinds of weather conditions including heat, humidity and rain.
 Ideal candidates will be highly motivated and possess a positive attitude, eagerness to learn and desire to make our natural areas healthier.
 Prior natural areas management and equipment operation experience is beneficial, but not required.

 Driving to various work sites (predominately within a 12-county area, with an emphasis in Iowa, Johnson and Scott counties) is required, so interns must have access to a working vehicle.
-Carpooling is highly encouraged, though COVID-19 safety protocols may limit carpooling at this time.
+Carpooling is highly encouraged.

 College students of any age, even freshmen, are eligible for this internship.
 Compatible majors to this internship include, but are not limited to: animal ecology, botany, biology, forestry, environmental studies or environmental science.

 Three full-time interns will be hired and work together as a crew.
-The internship begins May 24, 2021 and ends August 12, 2021.
+The internship begins May 20, 2024 and ends August 8, 2024.
 Interns will work a total of 11 weeks within that period.
-The work week will consist of 10 hour days, Monday through Thursday.
-Pay is $11/hour.
+The work week will consist of 10-hour days, Monday through Thursday.
+Pay is $15/hour.